justinjaywang/portfolio/source/_posts/bare.md

 <img class="default u-fillWidth" src="poster.jpg" alt="On a poster. <span class='credit'>BARE Blog</span>">

 ---
-Since its adoption, the logo has built equity and recognition, helping to grow BARE as a brand.
-As its designer, it's been fun to see.
-I'm inspired by all the creative ways that succeeding generations of BARE designers have been utilizing the logo, and I'm excited to see what they'll come up with next.
+Since its adoption, the logo has built up equity and recognition, helping to grow BARE as a brand.
+As its designer, it's been rewarding to see.
+Now, succeeding generations of BARE designers are utilizing the logo in new and creative ways, and I'm excited for what they'll come up with next.